Installing Core Arches#

 Windows:

-python ENV\Scripts\arches-project create my_project
+python ENV\Scripts\arches-admin startproject my_project

 Common Errors